DarkMatterCore/libusbhsfs/README.md

     * Added more filesystem tests.
     * Rewrote input handling to match the new `pad` API from libnx.
     * Now using usbHsFsUnmountDevice() to safely unmount any UMS devices that have already been tested.
-* Other:
-    * Improved safety checks in all internal devoptab functions.
-    * The logfile is now flushed each time a public API function that generates log messages is called.
-    * Updated example test application to reflect all these changes.
-Also added more filesystem tests and rewrote input handling to match the new `pad` API from libnx.

 **v0.0.3:**